visionplusplu/LuminanceAndBrightness/README.md

      ```
      PlotAllWeights.m
      ```
-All figures will be displayed, and the output data will be saved to the designated directory.
+All figures of this experiment will be displayed, and the output data will be saved to the designated directory.

 **Expected Output:**